-My best Osmotherley Circular Walk via Cod Beck Reservoir on the Cleveland Way, just off the A19 near TEESSIDE:
+A SUPERB Osmotherley Circular Walk via Cod Beck Reservoir on the Cleveland Way

-Most visitors to this area simply come to have a stroll around Cod Beck Reservoir, but this walk is a good way to add a bit more distance to your walk and escape the crowds if its a weekend.
-If you are unfamiliar with the area, stumbled across this big post and want to just visit Cod Beck Reservoir - then you can park at the northern end of Cod Beck Reservoir in a fairly large free car park, and from there you can walk around the reservoir on a clearly marked and flat path.
-This is perfect for smaller kids and even pushchairs!
+Most visitors to this area simply come to have a stroll around Cod Beck Reservoir, but this walk is a good way to add a bit more distance to your walk and escape the crowds if it’s a weekend.
+If you are unfamiliar with the area, stumbled across this blog post and just want to just visit Cod Beck Reservoir – then you can park at the northern end of Cod Beck Reservoir in a fairly large free car park, and from there you can walk around the reservoir on a clearly marked and flat path.
+This route around Cod Beck Reservoir is perfect for smaller kids and even pushchairs!

 ![]() |